Google Ads for eCommerce: 13 Strategies to Boost Conversion 2025

 Google’s optimization suggestions are categorized into different groups, such as ads and assets, automated campaigns, etc. Each assigned a unique score that influences the overall optimization score of your accounts.

 To streamline manual campaign management, you can have Google automatically apply some of these optimizations.
-We suggest these tips for auto-optimizations:
+I suggest these tips for auto-optimizations:

 • Remove keywords that closely match others in the same ad group.